cthun70/DevBoard_stm32u585/README.md

 USB-X Status

 1. USB enumeration is Working and USB serial is detected on PC side.
 2. Still not working, Same code from the h503 is not working for the u585.
-Issue is receive callback happen when a key is input from the terminal but usb task is lock up when trying to send a non block USB write request with no callback from the write run.....
+Receive callback happen when a key is input from the terminal but the issue is usb task is locked up after trying to send a non block USB write request with no callback from the write run.....
 Strange!